11. Right to Acquire

 Further information can be found by reviewing the relevant legislation.

 1.2.5 Right to Acquire is a matter for tenants to discuss with their landlords.
 Both parties should take their own legal advice about questions such as eligibility.
-The Agency is not able to intervene, resolve disputes or provide legal advice.
+Homes England is not able to intervene, resolve disputes or provide legal advice.

 1.2.6 Providers must publish and provide to tenants certain information relating to Right to Acquire.
 For more details see section 4.3 below.